 Results and benefits

 ULTICOLOUR can be laid quickly over large areas using conventional paving machines of the type used to surface roads.
-As a result Tarmac’s North Wales Surfacing team were able to complete the work in just two days.
+As a result the contractor, Tarways, was able to complete the work in just two days.
 This helped to keep the programme on course for the August 2015 opening to visitors.
 The buff colour and finish perfectly suited this aquatic leisure environment.
 ULTICOLOUR had previously been used a number of popular tourist sites including the iconic promenade at Blackpool, London Zoo and the visitor centre at Stonehenge.
 As a result the client was assured that ULTICOLOUR would provide a long lasting finish.
 The resulting smooth, even surface was safe for pedestrians and the 100+ site staff who used it on a regular basis.